cdebom/AstroStatistic2021class/README.md

 # AstroStatistic2021class
-This repository concentrates the codes and notebooks related to the AstroStatistics and Big Data lectures at CBPF, including final projects for 2021.b.
+This repository concentrates the codes and notebooks related to the final term projects of AstroStatistics and Big Data lectures at CBPF for 2021.b (professor Clecio R. Bom).
 You can find the description of each project below.
+For further info on

 ## Projeto 01 - Strong Lensing Simulations with Lenstronomy
 Grasiele